 Though the Blue Lagoon gets all the glory, Inga recommended we meet up with her and Liz from Young Adventuress for an afternoon of relaxing at Laugarvatn Fontana, which was amazing.
-It wasn’t nearly as crowded as I’d heard the Blue Lagoon to be, and we were able to kick back with cocktails in hand.
+The biggest complaint about the Blue Lagoon is that it can be annoyingly overcrowded, but not here.
+We happily kicked back with room to spare and cocktails in hand.
 After we’d successfully wrinkled ourselves, Siggi, the owner, grabbed a shovel and told us to follow him outside into the rain.

 Because I hadn’t died in Reyðarfjörður, I assumed it wasn’t my time.
 My gut instinct was correct—he just wanted to treat us to the traditional rúgbrauð, or Icelandic rye bread, experience.

-Each night, dough is placed inside a container which is then buried in the ground.
+Each night, a small container of rye dough is buried in the ground.
 The heat from the thermal springs naturally bakes the bread, which comes out like a super condensed, thick rye bread.
 Siggi topped it with smoked salmon and (I think?) tuna, and we all kind of zoned out as we snacked.
 Eventually, we walked back across the lawn to turn in for a night at the Hotel Edda.

 You can read more about our experience here, courtesy of Inga.

 We woke up early the next morning to meet the girls for breakfast before they headed off on the rest of their Iceland Challenge, which was sad for us because our own Viking adventure was coming to and end.